faraday-b/OS-Journal/Docs/week2.md

 The Ubuntu server is a headless system with no graphical interface.
 This means that all performance monitoring must be conducted remotely from the workstation (my laptop) using an SSH connection.
 This prevents monitoring tools from consuming the server's limited resources.

-- **Primary tool:** I will use `htop` for real time visualisation of CPU and RAM usage.
+- **Primary tools:** I will use `top` and `systemctl status` for real-time visualization of CPU and RAM usage.
-- **Data collection:** I will use `vmstat` and `iostat` to capture raw data into text files on the workstation for later analysis.
+- **Data collection:** I will use `free -h` and `ps aux` to capture system-wide and process-specific metrics directly from the CLI.
-- **Metric focus:** I will prioritise tracking memory usage as my laptop only has 8GB of RAM.
+- **Metric focus:** I will prioritize tracking memory usage as my laptop only has 8GB of RAM.

 ---